 WE ALSO ENSURE THAT THEY NEVER END UP IN A SHELTER, RUNNING THE RISK OF BEING EUTHANIZED DUE TO LACK OF SPACE OR BECOMING "AGGRESSIVE" IN A SHELTER ENVIRONMENT.

-Shasta is a 4 yr old female mix breed.
+Blueberry is a 1 yr old female mix breed.

 The first step in our adoption process is completing an adoption application.